 - Clean and disinfect frequently touched surfaces.

-The CDC recommends wearing cloth face coverings in places like grocery stores and pharmacies—public settings where it’s difficult to practice social distancing.
-Fashion your face covering from household items such as bandanas, T-shirts, or other cotton fabrics.
+The CDC recommends wearing face coverings in public settings, at events and gatherings, and anywhere you’ll be around other people.
+Select face masks that have two or more layers of washable, breathable fabric.
 Do not use surgical masks or N-95 respirators.
 These critical supplies must be reserved for health care workers.

 Download this article to share with your patients, members, and communities.